 Multiple Sclerosis, commonly referred to as MS, is an autoimmune disorder that affects the nervous system.
 MS is a result of the body’s natural immune system attacking its own nerves by destroying the myelin sheath, which is a protective substance that layers the outside of nerves in the central nervous system.
 This disrupts the ability of the nerves to properly transmit signals throughout the body.
-Those diagnosed with MS suffer from numbness in the limbs, physical weakness and fatigue, dizziness, double vision, lack of coordination, loss of bladder control, and even partial or complete loss of vision.
-MS sufferers are men, women, and children of all ages, although women are twice as likely to develop this debilitating disorder.
-Those with thyroid disease and type 1 diabetes are also at a higher risk, as are smokers.
+Those diagnosed with MS suffer from numbness in the limbs, physical weakness and fatigue, dizziness, double vision, lack of coordination, loss of bladder control and even partial or complete loss of vision.

 HBOT, is a type of treatment used to speed up healing of carbon monoxide poisoning, gangrene, stubborn wounds, and infections in which tissues are starved for oxygen.

 Amidst a global COVID-19 crisis, immunity is on our mind.

 Scientists in Israel have shown that a type of oxygen therapy can stop new plaques forming and even remove existing plaques in mice with Alzheimer’s.

 A new approach to spinal cord stimulation may drastically reduce chronic back pain, a small pilot study suggests.